-- The intent of this course is to provide students with enough knowledge in networking, various types of networks and to analyze different network applications. - To explains the overall end-to-end behavior of networks. - It describes many of the issues that all data link protocols must address, including encoding, framing, and error detection. - It includes core concepts, existing protocol specifications, real protocols which are used to illustrate most of the important ideas.
+The intent of this course is to provide students with enough knowledge in networking, various types of networks and to analyze different network applications.
+It discusses the Network Architecture and defines the quantitative performance metrics that often drive network design.
+This course explains the overall end-to-end behavior of networks.
+It introduces internetworking and describes the key elements of the Internet Protocol.
+It describes many of the issues that all data link protocols must address, including encoding, framing, and error detection.
+It defines how networks are scaled to the size of the Internet and are able to route packets.
+It includes core concepts, existing protocol specifications, real protocols which are used to illustrate most of the important ideas.

-Building a network - Requirements - Network Architecture - OSI - Internet -Direct Link Networks - Hardware building blocks - Framing - Error detection - Reliable transmission.
+Building a network - Requirements - Network Architecture - OSI - Internet - Direct Link Networks - Hardware building blocks - Framing - Error detection - Reliable transmission.

-MODULE II NETWORK FUNDAMENTALS
+2. NETWORK FUNDAMENTALS